KS3 Overview

 Computer systems:

-- Students learn about how computer systems are made and operate, from the inner workings of the CPU and how a computer actually moves the electronic signals around inside the hardware; through to he make up of Wide Area Networks and the Internet.
+• Students learn about how computer systems are made and operate, from the inner workings of the CPU and how a computer actually moves the electronic signals around inside the hardware; through to the make up of Wide Area Networks and the Internet.

 Computational Thinking: